 Jesse Rubin L’25

-Jesse joins the Penn Carey Law community most recently from Pueblo, Colorado, where she served for two years as a Teach for America Corps Member.
+Jesse joins the Penn Carey Law community most recently from Pueblo, CO, where she served for two years as a Teach for America Corps Member.
 Jesse taught middle school Math and coached co-ed soccer at a Title I school, working closely with students, guardians, and community advocates to create an equitable learning environment for traditionally underserved students.
-Jesse’s experience with the barriers that impact education, highlighted by the disproportionate impact of the COVID-19 pandemic on socioeconomically disadvantaged communities, motivated her to decision to advocate for educational equity as a career.
+Jesse’s experience with the barriers that impact education, highlighted by the disproportionate impact of the COVID-19 pandemic on socioeconomically disadvantaged communities, motivated her decision to advocate for educational equity as a career.

 At Penn Carey Law, Jesse is exploring a multidisciplinary approach to youth advocacy and education reform.
 She is pursuing a J.D./M.S.Ed. in Education Policy through the dual degree program with the Graduate School of Education.
 Jesse also does Pro Bono work through the Youth Education Project and If/When/How: Lawyering for Reproductive Justice, and has a leadership role in both the Student Public Interest Network and the Equal Justice Foundation.
 During the summer of 2023, she worked as a Legal Intern for Advocates for Children of New York, a nonprofit organization that advocates on behalf of children who are at the greatest risk for school-based discrimination and/or academic failure due to poverty, disability, race, ethnicity, immigrant or English Language Learner status, sexual orientation, gender identity, homelessness, or involvement in the foster care or juvenile justice systems.